dtjv/dtjv.github.io/about.md

 I began my training career at Club One, Almaden Valley.
 Over the years, I would move up from Personal Trainer, to Specialized, then Master Trainer and finally to Fitness Director.
 Along the way, I've met with hundreds of people - performing orientations, private training, semi-private and small group training and occasionally leading large classes.
 Today, I train at two facilities - Forma Gym, Almaden Valley and BMI Fitness in Santa Clara.
 I do a bit of in-home training as well.

+## Education

+* ACE CPT
+* FMS1
+* Precision Nutrition Certified
+* CrossFit Level 1 Trainer
+* USAW Level 1 Sports Performance Coach
+* NASM Performance Enhancement Specialist

+## Specialties

+* Weight Loss/Gain
+* Nutrition Coaching
+* Strength & Conditioning
+* Kettlebell Training
+* TRX Training
+* High Intensity Training

+## Interests

+* Weightlifting
+* Gymnastics
+* CrossFit
+* Kettlebell Training

 ## Philosophy

 *Be active everyday.
 Learn to move your body well.
 Enjoy a fitness foundation that supports your daily activities, sport endeavors and any physicaly challenge your heart desires.
 Be happy!*

 I aim to encourage, motivate, support and guide my clients to reach *their* health and fitness goals through safe, progessive and - of course - **fun** training sessions.

-## Education

-* ACE CPT
-* NASM PES
-* FMS
-* Precision Nutrition Level 1
-* CrossFit Level 1 Trainer
-* USAW Level 1 Sports Performance Coach